zkzoomer/bq2/docs/guides/functionalities/README.md

 # Other Functionalities

-Despite [generating proofs](../proofs/README.md), developers can use Block Qualified to do the following:
+Besides [generating proofs](../proofs/README.md), developers can use Block Qualified to do the following:

 - [Anonymously rating the credential issuer](./credential-issuer-rating.md)